History of Paraguay: Morínigo

-The era of the New Liberals, as Estigarribia's supporters were called, came to a sudden end on 7 September 1940, when the President and his wife died in an airplane crash.
-Hoping to maintain their control over government through a more submissive military man, the Old Liberal ministers and army leadership decided on the War Minister Higinio Moríñigo as the temporary president until new elections could be held in two months.
+The era of Estigarribia's New Liberals came to a sudden end on 7 September 1940, when the President and his wife died in an airplane crash.
+The military, ignoring both Liberal factions, chose the Minister of the Army, General Higinio Morínigo, as president.

-The apparently genial Moríñigo quickly proved himself a shrewd politician, and Liberal ministers resigned on 30 September, when they realized that they could not impose their will on him.
-Having inherited Estigarribia's near-dictatorial powers provided by the new 1940 Constitution, Moríñigo quickly banned febreristas and Liberals and clamped down drastically on free speech and individual liberties.
+The apparently genial and unambitious Morínigo quickly proved himself a shrewd politician.
+Having inherited Estigarribia's near-dictatorial powers provided by the new 1940 Constitution, Morínigo quickly exiled leading Febreristas and Liberals and clamped down drastically on free speech and individual liberties.

-A non-party dictator without a large body of supporters, Morínigo survived politically – despite many plots against him – because of his astute handling of an influential group of young military officers who held key positions of power.

-The Allied victory in World War II pressured Moríñigo to liberalize his regime in 1946.
+Paraguayan (symbolic) participation on the Allied side in World War II, and overall Allied victory, convinced Morínigo to liberalize his regime in 1946.
 Paraguay experienced a brief period of openness as he relaxed restrictions on free speech, allowed political exiles to return, and formed a coalition government with Liberals and febreristas.
-Moríñigo's intentions about stepping down were unclear, however, and he maintained a de facto alliance with Colorado Party hardliners and their right-wing Guión Rojo (Red Banner) paramilitary group led by Juan Natalico Gonzalez, which antagonized and terrorized the opposition.
-The result was a failed coup d'état in December 1946 and full-scale civil war erupted in March 1947.
-Led by the exiled dictator Rafael Franco, the revolutionaries were an unlikely coalition of febreristas, Liberals and Communists, united only in their desire to overthrow Moríñigo.
+Morínigo's intentions about stepping down were unclear, however, and he maintained a de facto alliance with Colorado Party hardliners and their right-wing Guión Rojo (Red Banner) paramilitary group led by Juan Natalico Gonzalez, which antagonized and terrorized the opposition.
+This led to a failed coup in December 1946 and full-scale civil war by March 1947.
+Led by the exiled dictator Rafael Franco, the revolutionaries were an unlikely coalition of febreristas, Liberals and Communists, thrown together in their will to topple Morínigo.